sourcery-ai-experiments/blog.nathanv.me/content/posts/not-so-budget-home-network/index.md

 [Keycloak](https://www.keycloak.org/) and
 [Traefik Forward Auth](https://github.com/thomseddon/traefik-forward-auth).
 Most applications authenticate against Keycloak with either SAML or Open ID Connect (OIDC) (basically OAuth2).
-The applications that don't inherently have authentication, or are sensitive and could use a second layer (Netdata, PHPMyAdmin, etc.) are protected with Traefik Forward Auth, which authenticates against Keycloak via OIDC.
+The applications that don't inherently have authentication (Netdata, etc.), or are sensitive and could use a second layer (PHPMyAdmin, etc.) are protected with Traefik Forward Auth, which authenticates against Keycloak via OIDC.

 ## Conclusion